-We consider the stitching duration as an action defined by a task η with known worst case execution time t and deadline d.
+We consider the stitching duration as an action defined by a task $\eta$ with known worst case execution time t and deadline d.
 We shall specify the arrival time of the task by the cock constrain.
-Thus the task η is character sized as a pair (t,d) of natural number where t <=d.
-If the stitching process is complete within t seconds then the needle is in good condition and if it exceed to t+T where T < tolerance level then the needle is in degraded condition and if T > tolerance level then the needle is in Bad condition.
+Thus the task $\eta$ is character sized as a pair (t,d) of natural number where t <=d.
+If the stitching process is complete within t seconds then the needle is in good condition and if it exceed to t+T where T < tolerance level then the needle is in degraded condition.
 We have to estimate the tolerance level for a particular needle and compare the time out event T with this for generating an alert signal through the output port for necessary preventive action.